MartinMiles/xm-cloud/README.md

  - [Increase Memory and Performance of Sitecore XM Cloud Development Environments](https://www.getfishtank.com/insights/increase-memory-and-performance-of-sitecore-xm-cloud-development-environments) - Step‑by‑step guide to optimize your local development environment by increasing memory allocation and fine‑tuning performance settings in Sitecore XM Cloud.
  - [Debugging Sitecore in Docker When Sitecore Won't Start](https://www.getfishtank.com/insights/debugging-sitecore-in-docker-when-sitecore-wont-start) - Step‑by‑step troubleshooting guide to resolving startup issues with Sitecore running in Docker.
  - [How to Fix Sitecore SET-EnvFileVariable Docker Error](https://www.getfishtank.com/insights/how-to-fix-sitecore-set-envfilevariable-docker-error) - Step‑by‑step guide to resolving the SET‑EnvFileVariable error in Docker for Sitecore, ensuring smooth container initialization.
+ - [How to Fix Sitecore Docker Error: Failed to Solve RPC Error Code](https://www.getfishtank.com/insights/how-to-fix-sitecore-docker-error-failed-to-solve-rpc-error-code) - Step‑by‑step guide to troubleshooting and resolving the 'Failed to Solve RPC Error' in your Sitecore Docker environment.
+ - [Regenerate the Sitemap on a Local XM Cloud Docker Development Environment](https://www.getfishtank.com/insights/regenerate-the-sitemap-on-a-local-xm-cloud-docker-development-environment) - Learn how to regenerate an empty sitemap in a local XM Cloud Docker environment using a custom utility for debugging and development.
+ - [How to Add Additional Hostnames to Sitecore Using Docker](https://www.getfishtank.com/insights/how-to-add-additional-hostnames-to-sitecore-using-docker) - Step‑by‑step guide to configuring additional hostnames in a Docker-based Sitecore environment for multi‑domain support.

+## Error Pages

+ - [Solving Routing Errors in Sitecore XM Cloud and Next.js](https://www.getfishtank.com/insights/solving-routing-errors-in-sitecore-xm-cloud-and-nextjs) - Troubleshoot common 404 and routing issues in Sitecore XM Cloud and Next.js with practical fixes.

 ## Experience Edge